 In the days after the crash, all sorts of ad-hoc macroeconomic reasons were conjured up to explain the drop, from James Baker threatening to devalue the dollar to help the trade deficit to ballooning foreign wheat stocks pressuring American farmers.
 But that wasn’t it, it was psychology and emotion that had taken the market up to historically high valuations, and it was psychology and emotion that took it right back down.
 The speed at which 22.6% of the value of the Dow Jones Industrials evaporated in a single trading session was surely exacerbated by program trading and portfolio insurance.
 But the computers were just tools, the tools of an extremely emotional Mr. Market, transmitting orders to the exchanges, literally at light speed.
 Not terribly dissimilar to today, frankly.

 In the weeks preceding the crash, I had been reading an original copy of Ben Graham’s Security Analysis that I had checked out of the Krannert Library on the Purdue campus.
-I have been quoting Ben Graham for thirty years since, but the very first time was in one of those newsletters that I wrote for my friends:
+I have been quoting Ben Graham for over thirty years since, but the very first time was in one of those newsletters that I wrote for my friends:

 “The market is a voting machine, whereon countless individuals register choices